raspberrypilearning/cd-intermediate-html-css-sushi/en/step_10.md

     animation-iteration-count: 1;
 ```

-+ Watch what happens on your web page!
++ Now watch what happens on your web page!
 Try different values for `animation-iteration-count` to see what it does.

 + Let's try another animation!
 Add the following code to the end of your CSS file: